gumaruw/Data-Analysis-and-Visualization-of-Unicorn-Startups/README.md

 # Unicorn Companies Missing Data Handling

 This project was completed as part of my scholarship in the Data Science program at the Artificial Intelligence and Technology Academy.
-It was undertaken within the scope of the "Go Beyond the Numbers: Translate Data into Insights" chapter of the Google Advanced Data Analytics course.
+Focuses on analyzing unicorn company data with an emphasis on handling missing values in funding, valuation, and geographic information.

 ## Overview

-This project involves data analysis with a focus on handling missing data within a dataset related to unicorn companies, including their funding, valuation, and geographic distribution.
-The primary objectives were to:
+Objectives:

-- Detect and handle missing data effectively.
+- Detect and handle missing data efficiently
-- Visualize key insights, such as the highest valued countries and the sectors that attract investors.
+- Visualize key insights, such as top-valued countries and investor-attractive sectors
-- Understand the impact of missing data handling techniques on the analysis results.
+- Assess the impact of missing data handling on analysis

 ## Dataset